 Here’s an interesting conundrum.

-hidden attribute.
+trigger toggles a nearby content element’s visibility.
 In both cases, there’s no animation; the change from hidden to revealed and back again is immediate.

 To my mind it’s generally preferable to keep it simple and avoid animating a disclosure widget.
 For a start, it’s tricky!
 The